LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Conclusion

 \section{Conclusion}

 In this work, we explicitly model legal relations in the context of Chinese civil law.
-By constructing a structured schema of civil legal relations and curating an evaluation dataset for the legal relation extraction task, we evaluate large language models on their ability to effectively extract legal relations and associated arguments, and further demonstrate the benefits of incorporating such structured knowledge across multiple tasks.
+We introduce a structured schema of civil legal relations and curate \textbf{LexRel}, a benchmark for legal relation extraction.
+Based on this benchmark, we evaluate large language models on their ability to extract legal relations and associated arguments, and demonstrate that integrating such structured knowledge improves performance across multiple downstream legal AI tasks.